Canon 300D vs 750D

 The Canon EOS 300D (called Canon Rebel in some regions) and the Canon EOS 750D (labelled Canon T6i in some countries) are two digital cameras that were revealed to the public, respectively, in August 2003 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 300D has a resolution of 6.3 megapixel, whereas the 750D provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 300D has a resolution of 6.3 megapixels, whereas the 750D provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 750D is notably smaller (5 percent) than the Canon 300D.
 Moreover, the 750D is markedly lighter (14 percent) than the 300D.
 In this context, it is worth noting that neither the 300D nor the 750D are weather-sealed.